jaybonthius/shindig-template/README.md

 * You need [Racket] since this is a Racket application.
 * You need [Node.js] version 18 or higher to build the assets.
 * You need access to a couple local [Postgres] databases.
-One named `honeycomb` and the other `honeycomb_tests`.
+One named `backend` and the other `backend_tests`.
 The latter is exercised by unit tests.

 ### First-time Setup

     npm install && npm run build
     raco pkg install chief
-    raco pkg install honeycomb/        # install and build the application and its deps raco pkg install honeycomb-tests/  # install and build the tests and their deps
+    raco pkg install backend/        # install and build the application and its deps

 ### Development environment